Sufficient Incorrectness Logic: SIL and Separation SIL: Separation Sufficient Incorrectness Logic

 \section{Separation Sufficient Incorrectness Logic}

 We instantiate SIL to handle pointers and dynamic memory allocation, introducing Separation SIL.
-The goal of such a program logic is to identify the causes of memory errors: it takes the backward under-approximation principles of SIL and combines it with the ability to deal with pointers from Separation Logic (SL) \citep{DBLP:conf/lics/Reynolds02,DBLP:conf/csl/OHearnRY01}.
+The goal of Separation SIL is to identify the causes of memory errors: it takes the backward under-approximation principles of SIL and combines it with the ability to deal with pointers from Separation Logic (SL) \citep{DBLP:conf/lics/Reynolds02,DBLP:conf/csl/OHearnRY01}.